-Frye, Samuel L. (In progress).
-Breaking the Covenant of Quiet Enjoyment in Multi-Family Housing Rentals.
+Frye, Samuel L. Breaking the Covenant of Quiet Enjoyment in Multi-Family Housing Rentals.

-Frye, Samuel L. (In progress).
-Revitalizing the Forgotten Heart of the City: Narratives of Change in a Former Railroad Town.
+Frye, Samuel L. Identity Brokers: Narratives of Change in a Former Railroad Town.

 Mathison, Patty, Samuel L. Frye, Shauna Rigaud, Laura Poms, Julie Owen, Graziella McCarron, and Nick Lennon.
 2019-2020 Curriculum Impact Grant ($32,420), Office of the Provost, George Mason University